uclalawbehindbars/.github/profile/README.md

 ### Jail Deaths
 Systematic acquisition and cleaning of mortality data from local jail systems across the country.

+### ICE Detention Deaths

+Collection and standardization of deaths occurring in U.S. Immigration and Customs Enforcement detention facilities, using publicly released death reports, press releases, and litigation-driven disclosures.
+Data are analyzed separately from prison and jail deaths due to differences in legal status, detention authority, and reporting requirements.

 ### Prison Morbidity
 Expansion into infectious disease, chronic illness, behavioral health, substance use disorder, emergency medical activations, and other metrics of health behind bars.